Rain0915/Rain-HDU-LSRA/README.md

 After entering the library reservation page successfully, return to the terminal window.

-If:

-storageState.json

-is generated inside:
+If storageState.json is generated inside:

 HDUlib_Reserve-main

 the login state has been saved successfully.

 Reservation Workflow
-Step 1

-Modify reservation configuration:

 2. 修改预约配置